0x1eef/trip.rb/README.md

 ### Contact

-For getting in touch, please contact me by [email](mailto:0xAB@protonmail.com).
+For getting in touch, please contact me by [email](mailto:faisalgleason@protonmail.com).
-My name is Robert.
+My name is Faisal.

 ### License